-The Faculty of Education enables students to develop communication, critical thinking and problem solving skills essential for success in the classroom and beyond.
+The Faculty of Education enables students to develop communication, critical thinking and problem finding/solving skills essential for success in a wide variety of educational settings.

 Our faculty members are highly skilled in the use of technology in teaching to ensure that our graduates are well prepared to be leaders in the 21st century.
 Students participate in co-operative learning activities based on realistic problems and scenarios and learn from extensive practical experiences.